Assessing transferable skills

-This module looks at how you can make transferable skills development an explicit planned outcome rather than a serendipitous by-product of your assessment strategy and at ways to work together with colleagues to deliver it as a shared goal.
+This module looks at how you can make transferable skills development an explicit planned outcome of your assessment strategy and at ways to work together with colleagues to deliver it as a shared goal.

 This module aims to help you review and develop innovative teaching approaches when assessing transferable skills

 After completing this module you will be able to:

 • Critically reflect upon the ways in which subject-specific assessment can help to develop learners' transferable skills

 • Choose appropriate digital tools to support and assess learners' development of transferable skills